 - Follow through.
 Hold up your end of the agreement - don't read every line of your child's texts and posts!
 Parental control should build trust between you and your child, not erode it.

-- Use Internet incidents as an opportunity to communicate.
+- Again, use Internet "incidents" as an opportunity to communicate.
 Make sure that Internet incidents aren't just a platform for endless lectures or meaningless punishments.
 If your child is using the search term "sex" it could be that they genuinely want information about sex and sexuality.
 Use this as an opportunity to start important conversations, not shut them down.
+Here are some tips on how to talk to teenagers.

 P.S.
 Looking for ways not just to monitor content but to make it easier to put your phones down and focus on something besides a screen?
 Check out Three Apps That Will Help You Put Your Phone Down.